 Having both CEF and Personal Email Filing Rules defined allows an email to be saved twice - once to the location specified by a CEF rule and once to the location specified by the personal email filing rule.

 The screenshot below shows such an email which has both a Saved to SharePoint and Saved to SharePoint by CEF categories applied to it.

 If the personal rule and the CEF rule saved the email to the same location, only one copy of the email will be saved but both categories are applied to indicate that both rules were satisfied.

-When an email is saved to two different locations due to a personal and CEF rule, the addendum text added at the bottom of the email (if enabled) will reflect the location where the email was last saved.
+When an email is saved to two different locations due to a personal and/or CEF rule, the addendum text and/or location category added to the email will reflect the location where the email was last saved.
 This will generally be the save location identified by the personal rule because personal rules are processed after CEF rules.

-MacroView CEF rules are stored in a central location which can be either a SharePoint area (i.e. document library, document set or folder) or a folder in a Windows file share.
+MacroView CEF rules are stored in a central location which can be a SharePoint document library, document set or folder.
 Updates to the central rules are picked up by MacroView DMF and MacroView Message each time Outlook is restarted.

-This central location makes the deployment of filing rules very simple as there is no need to roll out Corporate Email Filing rules to each users registry.
+This central location makes the deployment of filing rules very simple as there is no need to roll out Corporate Email Filing rules to each users computer.